Guide to Palate Expanders and Braces

 Even if you have heard of a palate expander, also known as a Rapid Palatal Expander (RPE) or Hyrax Expander, from someone you know or an orthodontist, you may still have a few questions about how it works, what it does, and whether it’s REALLY necessary.

-In this article we’ll explain, in detail, everything you should know about palate expanders, so you can decide if it’s the right appliance for you or your child.
+In this article, we’ll explain, in detail, everything you should know about how palate expanders work, so you can decide if it’s the right appliance for you or your child as part of their orthodontic treatment.

-A palatal expander is an orthodontic appliance that helps to expand or widen the upper teeth.
-There are different types of expanders used for orthodontics, but the most common, and the one we’ll discuss in this article, is the Rapid Palatal Expander or RPE.
+A palatal expander is an orthodontic appliance that is used during orthodontic treatment that helps to expand or widen the upper teeth.
+There are different types of expanders used for orthodontics, but the most common, and the one we’ll discuss in this article is the Rapid Palatal Expander or RPE.

 Click below to watch a video and see how an RPE works: